Goal-oriented error estimation for the reduced basis method, with application to sensitivity analysis

 \section{Abstract}

-The reduced basis method is a powerful model reduction technique designed to speed up the computation of multiple numerical solutions of parameterized partial differential equations (PDEs).
-We consider a quantity of interest, which is a linear functional of the parameterized PDE solution.
-Compared to the original quantity of interest, the quantity of interest computed using the reduced model is tainted by a reduction error.
-We present a new, efficiently and explicitly computable bound for this error, and we show on different examples that this error bound is more precise than existing ones.
-We also present an application of our work to certified sensitivity analysis studies.
+The reduced basis method is a powerful model reduction technique designed to speed up the computation of multiple numerical solutions of parametrized partial differential equations.
+We consider a quantity of interest, which is a linear functional of the PDE solution.
+A new probabilistic error bound for the reduced model is proposed.
+It is efficiently and explicitly computable, and we show on different examples that this error bound is sharper than existing ones.
+We include application of our work to sensitivity analysis studies.

 \begin{AMS} AMS MSC: 65M15 \end{AMS}